abhishekBansal/abhishekBansal.github.io/_posts/2020-12-10-ondemand-gradle-profiler-github-actions-build-benchmark.md

     cleanup-tasks = ["clean"]
 }
 ```
-Contents of this file are self explanatory, we have essentially written `./gradlew clean assembleDebug` command in this scenario file.
+Contents of this file are self-explanatory, we have essentially written the `./gradlew clean assembleDebug` command in this scenario file.

 ### Lets Begin
-Let's begin writing Github action workflow now.
+Let's begin writing the Github action workflow now.
 We are going to create two jobs, one for merge commit and one for PR head commit.
 Here is exactly what we are going to do
 #### Job 1
 1. Setup Trigger
-2. Clone Repo with merge commit
+2. Clone Repo with a merge commit
-3. Install JDK, SDKMAN and gradle-profiler
+3. Install JDK, SDKMAN, and gradle-profiler
-4. Run profiler
+4. Run the profiler
 5. Save results for later comparison and use

 #### Job 2
-6. Repeat Step 2, 3 and 4 for PR Head commit this time
+6. Repeat Step 2, 3, and 4 for PR Head commit this time
 7. Download results from Step #5 and run a Python Script to compare both
 8. Send results to Slack to your database or do whatever with it

 ### Step 1- Setup Action Trigger
 Since we want to run this action on demand we will be using [Pull Request Comment Trigger](https://github.com/Khan/pull-request-comment-trigger) action to listen for Pull Request comments.
-As soon as trigger comment is posted action will start executing.
-I am using `benchmark-build` as trigger phrase for this workflow.
-This action requires following `YML` block in trigger section of the workflow
+As soon as the triggering comment is posted action will start executing.
+I am using `benchmark-build` as a trigger phrase for this workflow.
+This action requires following the `YML` block in the trigger section of the workflow
 ```yml
 on:
   issue_comment:
     types: [created]
 ```

-After that we can start writing our first Job
+After that, we can start writing our first Job
 ```yml
 jobs:
   build-merge: